aaqsr/dotfiles/README.md

 A few of my dotfiles for configs on MacOS/Linux.

-Shamelessly using this node script https://github.com/mmellado/dotfiles-sync

-TODO: Make it not rely on the node script
+Based on the technique described by https://www.atlassian.com/git/tutorials/dotfiles

 Install with
 ```sh